 something as unassuming as a calculator, the 4004 became the cornerstone of the personal computer revolution, kickstarting the journey toward increasingly powerful processors and the modern digital age.

-- Linux, a Unix-like and POSIX-compliant computer operating system
+- Linux, a Unix-like and POSIX-

-assembled under the model of free and open source software development and distribution, was designed and released by Finnish university student Linus Torvalds in October 1991.
+open source software development and distribution, was designed and released by Finnish university student Linus Torvalds in October 1991.

 - Each month, thousands of new computer viruses and worms emerge, exploiting vulnerabilities and challenging cybersecurity systems worldwide.
 One of the most infamous examples was the MyDoom worm, which surfaced in 2004 and swiftly